sandbuster2005/lecteurMP3/README.md

 planned:
 	-NA

-there are still bug every now and then but heyt work
+there are still bug every now and then but hey it work